apache/systemds/docs/site/algorithms-descriptive-statistics.md

 #### Table 3

-**Table 3**: Stratification example: the effect of the promotion on average sales becomes reversed and amplified (from $+0.1$ to $-0.5$) if we ignore the months.
+Stratification example: the effect of the promotion on average sales becomes reversed and amplified (from $+0.1$ to $-0.5$) if we ignore the months.

 | Month                 | Oct |     | Nov |     | Dec |     | Oct | -Dec |